panaturbo/testrepo2/doc/arm/reference.rst

    If set, this is a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
 If not set, the system generates a random secret at startup.
-The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1, and 256 bits for SHA256.
+The shared secret is encoded as a hex string and needs to be 128 bits for either "siphash24" or "aes".

    If there are multiple secrets specified, the first one listed in ``named.conf`` is used to generate new server cookies.
 The others